 Clio was one of the first cloud-based practice management software options, and it has been improving steadily.
-The focus on user experience and integrations means you can use Clio with an increasing array of other software (like Dropbox, Xero, and Google Apps, to name just a few).
-Starting with its iPhone app, soon to be joined by an Android app, Clio is working to become available on all your devices.
+The focus on user experience and integrations means you can use Clio with an increasing array of other software (like Dropbox, QuickBooks Online, Xero, and Google Apps, to name just a few).
+Now it has excellent apps for iPhone and Android.

 Clio users say using Clio saves them, on average, eight hours a week.
 Clio calls it a “Clioday,” and has even built a promotion around the idea.
 Eight hours a week might be a tad optimistic, but good productivity software definitely ought to save time.
 And Clio is definitely good productivity software for lawyers.